Wisdom tooth extraction costs – Fee estimates for third molar removal

 The extraction process generally involves making an incision in the gum tissue and reflecting it back Flap procedure., so to gain access to the tooth.
 Removing the tooth.
 And then repositioning and suturing the gums back into place Placing stitches..
 The fee charged should include all of these services.

 B) Wisdom tooth extraction – Partial bony impaction.2

 2) A “partial bony” impaction is one where at least some aspect of the crown portion of the tooth (the part normally extending above the gum line) is still encased in the jawbone.

 Definitions of full-bony, partial-bony and soft-tissue impaction classes as they pertain to extraction fees.

 C) Wisdom tooth extraction – Full bony impaction.3

-During the extraction process, an incision will be made in the overlying gum tissue so access to the jawbone in the region of the tooth can be achieved.
-Some overlying bone tissue will be removed.
-The wisdom tooth will often be sectioned (cut into pieces) before it is removed.
-The gum tissue will then repositioned and sutured back into place.
+During the extraction process, an incision will be made in the gum tissue that lies over the tooth and it will be reflected back.
+Bone covering over the tooth will then be trimmed away.
+The tooth will often need to be cut into parts Tooth sectioning. before it can be taken out.
+The gum tissue will then be repositioned and sutured back into place.

 D) Simple wisdom tooth extraction (non-surgical).4

 Related information: Routine extraction costs.

 What should be included with the cost of your extraction?